Mordax/platforms/README.md

 - Each tenant gets their own subdomain (`tenant.yourdomain.com`)
 - The middleware handles routing requests to the correct tenant
-- Tenant data is stored in Redis using a `subdomain:{name}` key pattern
+- Tenant data is stored in PostgreSQL in a `subdomains` table
 - The main domain hosts the landing page and admin interface
 - Subdomains are dynamically mapped to tenant-specific content